 If this pandemic has taught us anything, it's that the right sort of tourism is vital for conserving the most special corners of our planet.
 From helping to fund conservation projects and anti-poaching patrols, to supporting local people and economies, we believe that conservation and tourism are inextricably linked (more on that in our blog, 'The Conservation Conversation').
 There's a long way to go for responsible travel as a whole, but we are determined to do our bit by working with ethical suppliers and helping you make informed decisions about where you want your money to go.

 We're determined to help our clients travel in a genuinely sustainable way.
-That's why we off-set 100% of our staff and clients' carbon footprint from flights and land transport through our financing of large reforestation projects around the world.
+That's why we absorb 100% of the carbon footprint generated by our staff and clients' flights and land transport through our financing of large reforestation projects around the world.
 How does this work in action?
 We evaluate the amount of CO2 emissions related to each trip and work out the number of trees that need to be planted to absorb the correct amount of CO2.

 In the ultimate travel win-win, you can support a wonderful destination simply by being there.
 By practicing our concept of Philantourism - a combination of philanthropy and tourism - you can direct your tourist spending to the places that can benefit from it the most, be that a country where tourism makes up the majority of GDP or somewhere that is recovering from a natural disaster.
 You don't need to do anything after you arrive other than enjoy yourself (win) and the money that you spend goes into the local economy, including local-run and owned hotels, restaurants and small businesses (double win).